Neurodiversity Awareness Week Short Films Screening & Panel Discussion

 Peter Bonnell (he/him) has 22 years’ experience as a professional curator, producer, project manager and senior leader.
 Since January 2025 he has been Executive Director at disabled-led visual arts organisation DASH.
 Peter was diagnosed with autism in 2021 and has a specific interest in exploring opportunities to support Disabled, Neurodivergent, and Deaf creatives.
 Across his career, Peter has curated and produced close to 200 exhibitions, including managing numerous commissions, and producing many related publications, talks and events.
 His artistic practice, focusing on photography, although deeply personal seeks to offer an observational understanding of the autistic condition.

-Karen Aspley (she/her) works for Nottingham Mencap.
+Karen Aspley (she/her) is the Community Engagement and Fundraising Manager at Nottingham Mencap.
 She is part of The Nottinghamshire Independent Advisory Group - a strategic group that seeks to improve two-way communications between Nottinghamshire Police and the diverse communities of Nottingham City and the County of Nottinghamshire, chairing their disabled and neurodiverse subgroup.

 Charlotte Throssel is the CEO of Disability Support Nottingham.
 Charlotte write policies, procedures and bids.
 She is Disability Support Nottingham’s safeguarding lead and offers overarching support for all staff, service delivery and Disability Equality Act advice.
 Charlotte also recruit volunteers and talk to the press.